scribe-public/gitgat/README.md

   Rule modules:

    * `data.github.ssh_keys.eval.state.expired` returns the list of SSH keys that are older than configured by the expiration parameter.
-   * `data.github.ssh_keys.eval.state.keys` returns the list of SSH keys that were not previously added to the input confiration.
+   * `data.github.ssh_keys.eval.state.keys` returns the list of SSH keys that were not previously added to the input configuration file.
      All the approved keys should be added to the configuration state.

 ## Deploy keys